Welcome to West Valley College Transfer Center

 - Students need to earn a grade of C or better in each course or a Pass (P) grade if pass is equivalent to a C (2.00)

-- AP exam scores of 3, 4, or 5 may be used in appropriate subject areas (exception: only one of the two English courses required can be satisfied by an AP exam score)
+- AP exam scores of 3, 4, or 5 may be used in appropriate subject areas for GE purposes.
+Campus policy on using AP scores for major credit varies.

 Out of all of the students who transfer to the California State University (CSU) system, nearly 94% transferred from a California Community College.
 See all 23 CSU campuses.